IemProg/BatteryTester/README.md

 # BatteryTester
-Battery Tester is simple tool used to check how your battery is.
+Battery Tester is simple tool used to check how charged your battery is.

 Equipements: